-- 1. At the first indication of an earthquake, all persons should "Duck and Cover" at the "Drop" command of the adult in charge.
+- 1. At the first indication of an earthquake, all persons should "Drop,Cover and Hold on" at the "Drop" command of the adult in charge.
 An evacuation is not automatic.
-The decision to evacuate will be made by the Site Manager, and indicating over the class phone or via another system (i.e., manually knocking on classroom doors if power is out). - 2.
+The decision to evacuate will be made by the Site Manager, and indicated over the class phone or via another system (i.e., manually knocking on classroom doors if power is out). - 2.
 If this same type of evacuation is needed because of a Bomb Threat, the announcement will be made over the class phone instructing an earthquake evacuation to the Assembly Area.